anarkiwi/vessel/README.md

     josh@vek-x:~$ find .arduino15 -name WInterrupts.c
     .arduino15/packages/arduino/hardware/sam/1.6.12/cores/arduino/WInterrupts.c

 If you will upgrade the IDE you will have to change this file again.
+Be careful to change the WInterrupts.c file in the "sam" directory, NOT the "avr" directory.

 Vesselmon